ISEN-Cyber/Livefox/README.md

 vi metrics-server.yaml
 ```

-Go down to deployment level, and replace it by:
+Go down to the deployment level, and replace it by:

 ```
 apiVersion: apps/v1